How to Make Homemade Applesauce: Basic Recipe & 3+5 Tips

 Magnesium is not something your body can make on its own, so dietary intake is very important.
-A deficiency of magnesium could cause damage to your organism.
+A deficiency of magnesium could cause damage to your body.

 Phosphorus is also present in teeth, bones and cells and is involved in processes such as the production and storage of energy.
-Potassium is a vital quantity element and important for the distribution of fluids in your body.
+Potassium is a vital macronutrient and important for the distribution of fluids in your body.

-Since an apple has about 60 calories, you can also integrate at least the unsweetened mush into your diet.
+Since an apple has about 60 calories, you can make the unsweetened variety a regular part of your diet.
 However, be careful not to eat too much of the dessert because of the fructose.